-Breast MRI Biopsy is an interventional procedure to obtain a sample of breast tissue for further evaluation.
+Breast MRI Biopsy is an interventional procedure to take a sample of breast tissue for further evaluation/testing.

 When you arrive for your examination, you will be asked to fill out a safety questionnaire and a form that is used by our Doctors in assessing your individual case.

-During the biopsy process, the bed you are lying still on will be moved in and out of the machine for additional imaging to ensure the correct region of interest is being targeted and for placement of the biopsy needle.
+During the biopsy process, the bed you are lying on will be moved in and out of the MRI scanner for more imaging to make sure the correct region is being scanned, and for placement of the biopsy needle.

-After the biopsy is completed one of our trained nurses will compress on the biopsy site for 10-15mins, and then place steri-strips bandage on the small skin incision.
-You will have a bruise that typically lasts for 2 weeks and you may manage any bruising or discomfort with compression and ice packs and pain relief such as paracetamol if required.
+After the biopsy is completed, one of our trained nurses will compress the biopsy site for 10-15 minutes to minimise the bleeding and reduce bruising, and then place a bandage on the small skin incision.
+You will have a bruise that typically lasts for 2 weeks, and you may manage any bruising or discomfort with compression and ice-packs and pain relief such as paracetamol if needed.

-Once the biopsy has been completed, a site marker is placed within the biopsy site whilst still in the MRI machine, so that the area may be identified by either MMG or Ultrasound for future reference.
-It may also be useful if any surgery is required depending upon the biopsy result.
-The site marker is made of either titanium or stainless steel; it is inert and safe to stay in your body indefinitely.
+Once the biopsy has been completed, a site marker (small metallic marker of 1-2mm) is placed within the biopsy site whilst you are still in the MRI scanner, so that the area may be identified by either MMG or Ultrasound in the future.
+A site marker may also be useful if any surgery is required, depending upon the biopsy result.
+The site marker is made of either titanium or stainless steel; it is inert (inactive) and safe to stay in your body.
 It does not ‘beep’ at airport security.
 A Mammogram will be performed after the site marker has been placed to confirm its position.

 Before your Scan

-Please advise our staff when your appointment is made if you are on blood thinning agents – for example warfarin, aspirin, and fish or krill oil.
-We may ask you to stop these medications or consult with your specialist who is referring you for the study
+When you make your appointment, it is important to advise our staff if you are on blood-thinning agents – for example, Warfarin, Aspirin, and fish or krill oil.
+We may ask you to stop these medications before the procedure or consult with your specialist who is referring you.

-Please fast for 4 hours prior to the procedure, as you will lie on your stomach for approx. 45mins.
+When making the appointment, you will be told to fast for 4 hours before the procedure, as you will lie on your stomach for approximately 45 minutes.

 The entire process (preparation and imaging) can take 45-60 minutes.